Cloudmersive/Cloudmersive.APIClient.Java/docs/RecognizeApi.md

 # **recognizeDetectObjects**
 > ObjectDetectionResult recognizeDetectObjects(imageFile)

-Detect objects, including types and locations, in an image
+Detect objects including types and locations in an image

 Identify the position, size and description of objects in an image, along with a recognition confidence level.
 Detects both human people and objects in an image.